raineszm/sff-predict/README.md

 ### Key Performance Indicators

-For historical data we could compute an estimated return on investment for awards predicted by our model based on subsequent media franchises.
+For our KPI we compute the balanced accuracy and F1 score of predicted Winners.

 ## Getting Started